Affordable Home Development Program

 The Affordable Home Development Program (AHDP) is accepting applications for the construction of new single-family homes that will be attainable to low-to-moderate-income homebuyers.

 To be considered for HCD funding, development proposals must align with the AHDP Guidelines and threshold criteria.
-All applications submitted by Friday, January 13, 2023 at 11:59 PM will be reviewed for project viability and initial threshold criteria.
+HCD will review all applications submitted for project viability and initial threshold criteria when funding becomes available.
+The next review date is currently to be determined.

 Please submit your proposal through the AHDP Application Portal .